ninomerlino/SimpleCppLog/README.md

 # SimpleCppLog
-A simple logger for cpp
+### A simple cpp logger wiht some useful functions